postgresqlfr/contrats/2024.pgday.fr/pgdayfrance_2024_sponsorship_contract_v14.md

     conference website (the logo to be provided by Business see [Providing Logos and Promotional Material]).

--   Inclusion of a promotional video clip on the main screen during the conference breaks.
-The duration of the video clip must not exceed 60 seconds (the video clip to be provided by the Business).

 -   Two free attendee passes for the conference Within the limit of available seats.

 -   Inclusion of one A4 or Letter sized pages of the Business\' promotional material upon the entry desk of  the conference.
     (the paperwork to be provided by Business).

 -   Inclusion of one small promotional giveaway upon the entry desk (the giveaway to be provided by Business).

 -   Permission for the Business to use the following endorsement:
     "SUPPORTER of PG DAY FRANCE 2024" on the Business\' website or in any promotional materials or press releases that the Business